 Habitat and Conservation

 In Missouri, the western glass lizard occurs on prairies and pastures, in open woods, on dry, rocky hillsides, on glades, and in fens.
-They are most commonly found in the historically prairie and grassland regions of the state (northern and western Missouri).
-There have been reports of these lizards being plowed up by farmers working grain fields.
-Glass lizards are also seen on moist, vegetative fens throughout much of the Missouri Ozarks.
+They are most commonly found in the regions formerly dominated by prairie and grassland (northern and western Missouri).
+Farmers working grain fields sometimes plow up glass lizards.
+Glass lizards are also seen on moist, vegetative fens in the Ozarks.

 Western slender glass lizards are active on the surface mainly from April to October.
-Peaks of activity apparently occur in spring (April and May, coinciding with breeding) and in October.
+Activity peaks in spring (April and May, coinciding with breeding) and in October.

-Slender glass lizards are active during the day as long as air temperatures range from 50°F to 90°F. Although this lizard often takes shelter in clumps of grass or small mammal burrows, it also will burrow into loose soil.
+Slender glass lizards are active during the day as long as air temperatures range from 50°F to 90°F. This lizard often hides in clumps of grass or small mammal burrows and also burrows into loose soil.

 Food